beraldoleal/colors/README.md

 # Linux Desktop Colors

 Just clone this repo at your HOME.
-But, attetion, this will replace your current files.
+But, attention, this will replace your current files.
 Maker yourself a backup.

 And configure vim to use the new colors: